shangeth/Vehicle_Speed_Estimation/approaches.md

 #### Transfer Learning for CNNs
 We again use transfer learning to extract features from the images(due to computational purposes and the advantage of learnt features from million of data).
+I will again use AlexNet, for computational reason, as its one of the less computationally expensive pretrained model.

+#### Adding Recurrent layer to the model